timothymillar/TEFingerprint/docs/usage.rst

    This flag will ignore the --keep-temp-files flag.

 The output file ``informative.bam`` contains informative reads mapped to the reference genome.
+These reads use the same name as they had in the original fastq file with an additional suffix indicating their alignment when mappiing to the reference set of transposons.
+The suffix begins with ``:R1`` or ``:R2`` indicating which read of the pair it is.
+Reads that originate from soft-clips have a further suffix indicating their alignment orientation against a transposon ('+' or '-') and the end of the read which they originate from ('3' or '5' prime ends).
+For example a read originating from a soft-clip might have a name with the suffix ``:R1:+3``.
+Full length informative reads did not align to any of the transposons (their mate did) and therefore don't include the second part of the suffix.
-Each of these reads is tagged with the repeat element that their pair was mapped to.
+Each of these reads is also tagged with the repeat element that their pair was mapped to using the 'ME' tag in the bam file.

 Fingerprinting one or more samples
 ----------------------------------